stefanronn/airalo/README.md

    - `"client_token"`: Token for API requests.
 If not a valid token, the token test will fail and a new token will be fetched.

 2. **`process_esims.py`**
    Python script that executes the testing steps outlined above.
-Input is fetched from the `api_access.json` file.
+Input is fetched from the `api_access.json` file, placed in the same directory as the script itself.